fpsom/elixir-ml-biostats-hackathon/episode-03.md

 ## Multi-class problem

 In the first part of this lecture we are going to focus on a multi-class dataset and examine some more algorithms: t-sne (dimensionality reduction, visualization), kNN and Decision Trees (supervised problems), while in the second part we'll mainly focus on a regression problem.
 In the in-between stages we'll introduce more terminology so as to overcome various limitations that might occur.
 At first, we are going to load [Wine Recognition Dataset](https://scikit-learn.org/stable/datasets/toy_dataset.html#wine-recognition-dataset) from `sklearn.Datasets` package.
 The wine dataset consists of 178 samples, 13 features each and three classes in total.
 The targets are [0,1,2] and correpsond to wine-type 1, type 2 and type 3 respectively.
 We can import and normalize our dataset using the following lines of code.
 By setting `return_X_y=True` and `as_frame=True` in `datasets.load_wine()` function we import the wine dataset directly in X-y matrix and `DataFrame` format.
-We are not goint to print the matrices in the console, so as to save some space.
+We are not going to print the matrices in the console, to save some space.

 ```python
 import pandas as pd